12 April,

 The Mick Lally Theatre / €12.00 | €10.00

-Book NowWe are delighted to welcome these three brilliant poets to the stage.
+Book NowWe are delighted to welcome these brilliant poets to the stage.

 Richard Scott’s That Broke into Shining Crystals, explores the darkness of injury, the potency and pain of revelation, and the agency as song.
 Building on his debut Soho (shortlisted for the T. S. Eliot Prize), he examines how trauma shapes language, weaving together childhood, scars, forgotten histories, and the risks and rewards of intimacy.